 Once chilled, scoop the mixture into two tablespoon-sized balls, roll each between your palms, and place them on the prepared baking sheet.

-Wrap the pan tightly with plastic wrap and chill the cookie dough in the fridge for at least 3-4 hours, preferably overnight for thicker centers.
+Wrap the pan tightly with plastic wrap and chill the cookie dough in the fridge for a minimum of 3-4 hours, preferably overnight for thicker centers.

 When ready to bake, preheat the oven to 350°F/180°C.